 Every Wednesday, you can also check out the Banff Farmers Market: a unique Farmers' Market offering guests a wide selection of quality locally made products.
 The market provides an excellent selection of over 80 local and regional vendors selling fruits, vegetables, artwork, jewelry, apparel, beauty products, coffee, and much more.
 Pick up something fresh and local on your next mid-week journey to Banff.

 5. Enjoy a Taste of Place

 If you haven’t gotten your fill of the mountain vistas by day’s end, continue the indulgence over dinner with a view.
-Sky Bistro, Three Ravens Restaurant, and the Cliffhouse Bistro offer fine mountaintop dining, and an abundance of rooftop and viewpoint patios are scattered throughout the town of Banff.
+Sky Bistro and the Cliffhouse Bistro offer fine mountaintop dining, and an abundance of rooftop and viewpoint patios are scattered throughout the town of Banff.

 As if the views weren’t enough, several local restaurants focus on locally sourced and home-crafted menus highlighting the flavours of the region.
 Enjoy a top-grade steak from the prairies of Southern Alberta at Chuck’s Steakhouse or a glass of fine merlot sourced from a B.C. vineyard all as you soak in your surroundings ‘til last light.